 On this page

-Sanctuary Housing is planning a multi-million-pound regeneration of Talbot Gardens on the Barne Barton estate in St Budeaux, Plymouth.
+Sanctuary is delivering a multi-million-pound regeneration of Talbot Gardens on the Barne Barton estate in St Budeaux, Plymouth.

-Under the proposals, we will be demolishing ten blocks of maisonettes and replacing them with a mix of high-quality new housing to meet the needs of the local community.
+We are delivering a multi-million pound regeneration project which is seeing 10 blocks of maisonettes replaced with a mix of high quality new housing to meet the needs of the local community.

 Regeneration proposals take shape